lifestreamy/satellites_visualization/README.md

 - API rate limiting may apply when using free-tier API keys

 ## License
+MIT License.
-This project is for educational purposes.
+This project is made for educational and personal research purposes.